axaltamirano/csihelper/README.md

-# csihelper
+# CSI OAPI Helper
-CSI OAPI Helper
+Python helper module for interacting with the CSI OAPI